Phyllis Beveridge Nissila

 That is, of course, if you are that kind of person.

-But back to MAs.
+But back to MAs and abbreviations.
 There are many, such as the following (useful in my particular case):

 NPO: Nothing By Mouth, as in food or drink–which spanned days one and most of two, for me.